START-Hack/Intel_Liftoff_STARTHACK24/README.md

 ## <p align="center"> Case Introduction: </p>

 Dive into the AI SpeedRacers Quest, your fast track to mastering ML model optimization on the Intel Developer Cloud.
-This challenge is your gateway to applying Intel’s advanced techniques for peak efficiency and performance in ML tasks, focusing on:
+This challenge is your gateway to applying Intel’s advanced techniques for peak efficiency and performance for AI challenges, that could be focused on:
 - LLM Fine-Tuning Pipeline Optimization
-- Classical Machine Learning Enhancement
+- Optimized classical Machine Learning and Deep Learning
+- Launching a RAG Chatbot
+- Applying an quantization to your model
+- And we're not limiting your ideas, just pitch and show us your great idea!

 Achievement Unlocked:
-Craft an optimized model, then spotlight it on the HuggingFace model hub, complete with a model card detailing its journey and capabilities on the Intel Developer Cloud.
+Craft an optimized model on Intel Developer Cloud, then spotlight it on the HuggingFace model hub, complete with a model card detailing its journey and capabilities on the Intel Developer Cloud.
 Your card will feature:

 - Model Essentials: Name, description, license, and purpose.
 - How-To: Usage instructions.